 The most interesting mention here is of Virtual Entity, not a lot of details here but you can expect this to be some sort of integration with the CDS (Common Data Service) platform released by Microsoft.

 I didn’t get a chance to provide a lot of information on Customer Insights in this blog post because it deserves a lot of posts by itself.
 Look out for my next post on Customer Insights.
-In the mean time, if you have questions or want more information, email me at email@example.com.
+In the mean time, if you have questions or want more information on working with a Microsoft Dynamics partner, email me at email@example.com.

 DAVE VORA | Senior Business Software Consultant/ CRM Lead